LvChengbin/observer/README.md

     The observer that you want to watch.

  - **expression** `String|Function`
     The exppression that you want to watch.
 It also can be a `Function` which returns a value or returns a promise instance.
+If the return value is a promise instance, you need to manage the order of the async function by yourself.

  - **handler** `Function`
     The hander which would execute while the value of expression changed.